 "Just do it because you've not really got anything to lose.
 Even if you don't like any photos, you just don't buy them.
 You don't come off any worse.

 I think it's a way of seeing yourself in a different perspective because, at end of the day, the camera doesn't lie.
 The photos are what you look like, even if it's only in good lighting and only at good angles, that's still what you look like at some points.
-So yeah, do it because it feels amazing."
+So yeah, ."

 The Embrace Your Body Project is all about empowering women to love themselves and their bodies, as they are, right now.